patrick-11/PersonalityTest/README.md

 # Personality Test

 Simple personality test which evaluates users in five aspects: Extraversion, agreeableness, conscientiousness, emotional stability, and openness to experiences.
-The website can be visited at: https://patrick-11.github.io/PersonalityTest/

 ## Table of Contents